WesleyAdriann/iesb_pi3/README.md

 ===

 ## Description
-Optimization project to create study groups in virtual learning environments developed during IESB PI3 using genetic algorithms
+Optimization project to create study groups in virtual learning environments developed in PI3 from IESB using genetic algorithms

 ## Prerequisites